Theresa Cheung (author)

 Theresa Cheung (born 8 April 1965) is an English author who writes on the subjects of spirituality, dreams, and the paranormal.

-She has been named among the ‘100 Most Spiritually Influential Living People’ and has been described in the UK media as the “British grande dame of psychic and spiritual studies”.
+She has been twice named among the ‘100 Most Spiritually Influential Living People’ and has been described in the UK media as the “British grande dame of psychic and spiritual studies”.

 Cheung has written more than 150 books, mostly on new age topics, and which have been translated into 40 languages.
 She is best known for The Dream Dictionary from A to Z (HarperElement, 2008).

 Early life

 Cheung describes herself as having been born into a family of psychics and travelling spiritualists.
 Her mother, Joy, travelled across the UK as a clairvoyant doing psychic readings and Cheung lived a “bohemian existence” growing up, living in rented accommodation and caravans.
 Her mother encouraged her to “explore her sixth sense” from a young age and one of her earliest memories is attending a spirit meeting organised by her mother and aunt.
 By age 14, Cheung had given her first public numerology reading.

 Because of her peripatetic lifestyle, Cheung's education suffered and so, aged 16, she began home-schooling herself.
 She graduated from King's College, Cambridge with a degree in Theology and English, having originally planned to enter the priesthood.
 Instead, she became an editorial assistant at a publishing house in London before teaching English literature in secondary schools.
 She was also a health and fitness instructor.

 She is of mixed race; her mother is Indonesian and her father British.